kognate/kognate.github.io/content/what_is_this.md

 While managing a site via Github pages is not as easy as something like SquareSpace or Wordpress, it's not difficult.
 It has the additional advantage of being easy to manage and is free.

+This is available on the public internet, but there is nothing contained within these pages that should be a security risk or other issue.
+I use this site to host transient content like this often.